ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ## Upgrading

-If you wrote a workflow on `spassky-1` or older you might have to update your workflow content.
+If you wrote a workflow with floe prior to `v0.17.0` you might have to update your workflow content.
+You can check your floe version by using `bundle info floe`

 1. The Credentials Task property has changed to use `$$.Credentials` to access the credentials payload, `$.` will use state input which is consistent with the rest of Input/Output processing.  `ResultPath` also has to be updated to set credentials to `$$.Credentials`.